Share this Post

 Your logo will appear in many different places such as on a website, a t-shirt, a pen, a vehicle and so on.
 It should be capable of use on light and dark backgrounds.
 At small and large sizes and printed onto a variety of materials.

-Stay away from gradients, drop shadows, bevels and very intricate details.
+Stay away from drop shadows, bevels, very intricate details and be very careful when it comes to gradients.
 If your logo has to be viewed at a certain size in or only on light backgrounds for it to make sense, then that is a poorly thought out and executed design.

 Your logo should be simple